Paolo Marcoleta

 Paolo Henry Magbitang Marcoleta (born August 15, 1976) is a Filipino politician serving as the first nominee and representative of the SAGIP Partylist in the 20th Congress of the Philippines.
 The son of former representative and senator Rodante Marcoleta, he succeeded his father in the party-list position after the elder Marcoleta's election to the Senate in 2025.

-Early life
+Early life and education

 Paolo Henry Magbitang Marcoleta was born on August 15, 1976.
-He is the son of Rodante Marcoleta and Edna Magbitang.
+He is the son of Edna (née Magbitang) and Rodante Marcoleta.
+He graduated Bachelor's of Arts degree in broadcast communication at the University of the Philippines Diliman in 1998.

 Career

 Political career

 In the 2025 Philippine general election, Marcoleta assumed the first nominee position of SAGIP Party-list, with the organization winning another House seat under his leadership.
 During the election period, he joined his father in filing motions before the Commission on Elections regarding voting discrepancies through their legal counsel.
 The party-list gained one seat in the 20th Congress of the Philippines, with the younger Marcoleta filling it.